vino-io/lakers-stats-leaders/README.md

 ## How to Run

 1. Clone this repository
+2. Open 'site' folder
-2. Open `index.html` in a web browser
+3. Open `index.html` in a web browser

 ## Notes